Slugs and snails

 Effective against slugs but not snails, nematodes are a great natural, biological control.
 But make sure you follow the instructions and keep the soil moist for 2-3 weeks after application.
 Particularly good for enclosed spaces - raised beds, greenhouses, courtyards etc.

-Ferric phosphate based pellets can be used and are deemed OK by organic growers, but they can be harmful to pets and aren't good for eathworms.
+Ferric phosphate-based pellets can be used and are deemed OK by organic growers, but they can be harmful to pets and aren't good for earthworms.
 Use sparingly if you must.

 We've never used these but have heard good things about them.
-They're also useful from a water retaining perspective and do rot down and fertilise/improve the soil.
-However, their efeectiveness against slugs and snails is apparently quite short lived.
+They're also useful from a water-retaining perspective and do rot down and fertilise/improve the soil.
+However, their effectiveness against slugs and snails is apparently quite short-lived.